sahabi86/dmo-sahabi/README.md

 # its all about what we think about

-its working for what you find about
+its working for what you find about!

 real program needs